Emergency Dentist — Geneva, OH

 If you’re dealing with a toothache at night, it’s important to elevate your head before going to sleep.
 Otherwise, blood could rush to your head and actually intensify your pain.
 As far as soothing the pain enough to fall asleep, take over-the-counter pain medications as needed.
 You could also use a cold compress in ten-minute intervals.
 Lastly, refrain from consuming hot, cold, or acidic foods and drinks for a few hours before bed to avoid aggravating your irritated tooth.

 More often than not, no!
-As a highly experienced emergency dentist in Geneva, OH, Dr. Owens is well-equipped to address specific dental problems quickly and efficiently.
-Most emergency rooms, on the other hand, do not have a trained dental professional on staff, so they’re often unable to treat the underlying cause of your pain.
+As a highly experienced emergency dentist in Geneva, Dr. Owens is well-equipped to address specific dental problems quickly and efficiently.
+On the other hand, most emergency rooms, do not have a trained dental professional on staff, meaning they’re often unable to treat the underlying cause of your pain.

 The only situations in which it’s best to visit the emergency room for dental emergencies are if: